-Exempt Subdivision - Certain kinds of land division not covered by this ordinance; see SECTION 4C, Exempt Subdivisions Exempt Subdivisions for details.
+Exempt Subdivision - Certain kinds of land division not covered by this ordinance; see SECTION 4CSECTION 4CSECTION 4C, Exempt SubdivisionsExempt SubdivisionsExempt SubdivisionsExempt Subdivisions for details.

-Family Subdivision - One or more divisions of a tract of land (a) to convey the resulting parcels, with the exception of parcels retained by the grantor, to a relative or relatives of direct lineage, or to the surviving spouse, if any, of any deceased lineal descendant, as a gift or for nominal consideration, but only if no more than one parcel from such tract is conveyed by the grantor to any one relative or such relative's surviving spouse; or (b) to divide land from a common ancestor among tenants in common, all of whom inherited by intestacy or by will.
+Formatted: Font: (Default) Verdana, 11 pt, Font color: Black Formatted: Font: (Default) Verdana, 11 pt, Font color: Black Formatted: Font: Not Bold, Underline Formatted: Font: Not Bold, Underline Family Subdivision - One or more divisions of a tract of land (a) to convey the resulting parcels, with the exception of parcels retained by the grantor, to a relative or relatives of direct lineage, or to the surviving spouse, if any, of any deceased lineal descendant, as a gift or for nominal consideration, but only if no more than one parcel from such tract is conveyed by the grantor to any one relative or such relative's surviving spouse; or (b) to divide land from a common ancestor among tenants in common, all of whom inherited by intestacy or by will.
 This provision shall apply only where the grantor or decedent already owned the land so divided before January 1, 1994.

-Fast Track - - An expedited review procedure for projects that meet certain criteria.
+Fast Track - An expedited review procedure for projects that meet certain criteria.